 German Shepherd Husky Mixes are generally medium-sized, with height averages of 20-25 inches, and weight averages of 20-40 kgs (45-88 lbs).

-Your Shepsky’s lifespan also depends on its overall health condition but is expected to normally live for a maximum of around 13 years.
+Your Shepsky’s lifespan also depends on its overall health condition but is expected to live normally for a maximum of around 13 years.
 This breed is, therefore, a great choice if what you are searching for is an emotional commitment which would only span a relatively short period.

 These big dogs can be found with a wide range of different colors; white, blue, cream, light brown, pepper, gray, red and golden shades.